pabtomas/dotfiles/exodia/doc/02_keywords.md

 - **default**: `[]`
 - **description**: List of Explode objects.
 In this list, you can define a YAML file and specify where its anchors are coming from.
 More details on the Explode available attributes into the [Explode object section](#explode-object).
 - **good to know**:
-    - The `explode` keyword is processed after the `datasources` keyword when Navy is executed and before the `include` keyword.
-Its location is in your main Navy file.
+    - The `explode` keyword is processed after the `datasources` keyword when Exodia is executed and before the `include` keyword.
+Its location is in your main Exodia file.
 - **exemple**:
 ```yaml
 explode: